junmeng6025/apriltags-cpp/README.md

 # Install and Build
 ## 1) Clone the repo
- clone this git repo: https://github.com/swatbotics/apriltags-cpp
+ clone this git repo to local
 and thanks @swatbotics for their awesome work!
 ## 2) Modify the `CMakelists.txt` in the `/src` folder:
 > ATTENTION: don't mix with the CMakeLists.txt in the root folder